-While your family can’t prevent all illnesses passed around at school, good hand-washing hygiene and a few other simple health tips can help.
+Whether your children are headed back to school in classrooms, online or a combination of the two, you may be wondering how you can best keep them healthy this school year.
+While your family can’t prevent all colds or sniffles, good hand-washing hygiene and a few other simple health tips can help.
 Dr. Mia Finkelston shared these pointers for a healthier back-to-school season and school year:

 - Model good hand-washing habits.
 Kids don’t like to take time away from friends and socializing to do things like wash their hands.
 Try to make it something they don’t think about by showing them yourself!
 As a parent, wash your hands before you eat, after you sneeze into them, and after you touch you face — especially if you are sick.